-Cheakamus Lake, Garibaldi Park Whistler Hiking Trails
+Cheakamus Lake in Garibaldi Park Whistler Hiking Trails

 Cheakamus Lake has always been known for its good fishing so bring your rod and sit back in the sun.
 Which you will see a lot of.
 The entire trail and mini beaches are south facing and capture the sun the entire day.

-Directions to the Cheakamus Lake Trailhead:
+Trailhead Directions to Cheakamus Lake Whistler Hiking Trails

 From Village Gate Boulevard, drive south, toward Vancouver for 8km.
 At the lights at Function Junction, turn left, about 300 metres ahead you will see a sign on your left for Cheakamus Lake.
 Follow the unpaved, potholed road for 8km to the Cheakamus trailhead.
 Parking is free and the parking lot has an outhouse as well as some picnic tables overlooking the Cheakamus River far below.
 There is also a nice, large mapboard at the trailhead as well as some BC Parks, Garibaldi Park information.